 I am a psychotherapist and counsellor with a private practice in Market Harborough, Leicestershire and Little Venice, near Paddington in central London.
+I am also a senior therapist at the 'Mindtalk' group in Market Harborough.
 I work with sensitivity and respect together with you, to offer help in the face of particular problems or the most prolonged and intense difficulties.

 For example, I work with the following issues:

 Eating disorders, self harm

 Trauma, Post Traumatic Stress

 I provide caring and sensitive counselling and psychotherapy for a wide range of problems and blocks and use psychotherapy for growth and life's enhancement.
 My approach is transpersonal and integrative, including the use of EMDR when appropriate - see the FAQ page for an explanation.
 You can see a video of me introducing myself on YouTube.

 "I know from experience that this really can work.
 You don't have to settle for just surviving."
 Follow @adlpsycotherapy

 If you live or work in the Central London areas of Little Venice and Paddington, or near Market Harborough in Leicestershire and are interested in counselling or psychotherapy, or EMDR, to discuss how I might be able to help you please contact me and I will be happy to arrange an appointment for you.

 My approach is guided by you, and depends on trust in the relationship.
 Sometimes therapy looks like 'just talking' - although a great deal is going on in that process, with the client doing most of the talking as they explore their thoughts and feelings about the issues they bring.